 J.B.
 Lightfoot, Essay on Ministry

 Here for your perusal is a notable essay by a notable English scholar.
 It has been in print for about 150 years.
+Therefore many consider it to be useful.

 I recommend it in that it reveals the different issues in play with regard to the church leadership conversation - not because it will settle these issues to your satisfaction.